An introduction to square-foot gardening

-You might, for example, plant a single tomato in a square, but you'd plant 16 carrots in another.
+You might, for example, plant a single tomato in a square, but you'd plant sixteen carrots in another.
 Using this system, you can cram a lot of garden into a small space and still get excellent yields.
-For more information, check out:

 If you don't have the time or space to construct raised beds, consider starting a container garden.
-We’ve never done this, but I’ve heard reports from apartment-dwellers that good results can be achieved from plants grown in large self-watering pots on a patio or balcony.
-(Edit: In the comments, Beth recommends the book The Bountiful Container for those interested in the subject.)
-Find more information at these sites:
+Apartment-dwellers can get good results from plants grown in large self-watering pots on a patio or balcony.
+(Here's a review of The Bountiful Container written by my ex-wife in 2008.)

-Now’s the time to get your garden space ready.
-The danger of frost has passed in many parts of the United States.
+In any event, now's the time to get your garden space ready in many parts of the U.S. The danger of frost has passed for most of us.
 Garden fairs and plant sales have begun to pop up like weeds.
 Get out there and grow some food!